Duane W. Roller: Career

 Roller is a professor emeritus of classics at the Ohio State University, retiring in 2007 but continuing lectures throughout the U.S. In 2008, he was granted a position as a Karl-Franzens Distinguished Professor of Cultural Studies at the University of Graz in Graz, Austria.
 He has led or participated in various archaeological excavations.
 These include Greco-Roman sites located in Greece, Italy, Turkey, Israel, Jordan, and northwestern Africa.

-Roller is the author of various works, ranging from over two-hundred scholarly journal articles and twelve published books.
+Roller is the author of various works, ranging from over two-hundred scholarly journal articles and 20 published books.
 These works include The Building Program of Herod the Great (1998), focused on Herod the Great of the Herodian kingdom of Judaea, and Cleopatra: a Biography (2010), recounting the early life, reign, and death of Cleopatra VII of Ptolemaic Egypt.
 His book Tanagran Studies (1989) focuses on the ancient city of Tanagra.
 He has also published material on the history of geography with his book Ancient Geography (2015).
+Empire of the Black Sea (2020) examines the Mithridatic dynasty of Asia Minor.
+His books have been translated into several languages, including Chinese, Modern Greek, and Romanian.